 6. Don’t be swayed by others people’s advice if your heart, mind, and body are telling you not to follow it.

-People have lots of advice for me regarding my health—from the reasonable to the absurd.
-Like most of us, I was raised to please others and so I used to feel an obligation to follow their advice just to please them.
-In retrospect, that’s quite amazing: I’d follow someone else’s advice just to please them even if my mind and body were telling me it wasn’t a good idea.
+I could fill a notebook with all the health advice I've received over the years.
+I used to feel obligated to follow other people's advice just to please them even if my mind and body were telling me it wasn’t a good idea.
 Finally, I've reached the point where I don't care if someone thinks I I’m foolish not to follow his or her advice.
 After thirteen years, I trust my own judgment.

 7. Expect grieving to come and go…and come and go